 Under the MIP, an incentive opportunity expressed as a percentage of salary is established annually for each executive officer.
 The maximum award opportunities cannot exceed 140 percent of the targeted awards for meeting the performance goals.
-Awards under the MIP are determined based on the Company's annual return-on-equity performance, customers to employee ratios, and customer service satisfaction targets.
+Awards under the MIP are determined based on the Company's annual return-on-equity performance, customers-to-employee ratios, and customer service satisfaction targets.
 The financial performance factors used to make this determination involve the average of the Company's return-on-equity performance over the last three years (which is weighted and adjusted for inflation) and the Company's current utility return-on-equity performance in comparison to a peer group of natural gas distribution companies.
-The productivity performance factors used to make this determination involve an absolute target of Company customers to employee ratio and the actual customers to employee ratio in comparison to a peer group of natural gas distribution companies.
-Additionally, customer service satisfaction experienced throughout the Company's operating divisions is measured by an independent outside entity.
-Each of the five factors is equally weighted, and if the threshold percentage for any factor is achieved, a percentage of annual performance awards will have been earned.
+The productivity performance factors used to make this determination involve an absolute target of Company customers-to-employee ratio, actual customers-to-employee ratio in comparison to a peer group of natural gas distribution companies, and customer service satisfaction experienced throughout the Company's operating divisions as measured by an independent outside entity.
+Each of the five factors is equally weighted; and, if the threshold percentage for any factor is achieved, a percentage of annual performance awards will have been earned.
 While the financial factors incorporated in the MIP are significant to shareholder interests, customer satisfaction and productivity factors are significant to customer interests.
-In prior regulatory proceedings, various commissions insisted that these customer factors be included in the MIP, in order to recover the cost of the program in the Company's natural gas rates.
-Regardless of whether such awards are earned, no awards will be paid unless the Company's common stock dividend equals or exceeds the prior year's dividend.
+In prior regulatory proceedings, the Company's regulatory commissions have insisted that these customer factors be included in the MIP in order to recover the cost of the program in the Company's natural gas rates.
+Regardless of whether such awards are earned, no awards will be paid unless the common stock dividend paid by the Company equals or exceeds the prior year's dividend.

 If annual performance awards are earned and payable, payment of the awards will be subject to a possible downward adjustment depending upon satisfaction of individual performance goals.
-The Committee will make such a determination for the Company's chief executive officer's individual performance, who in turn will make a like determination for the other executive officers.
+The Committee will make such a determination for the Company's chief executive officer's individual performance, who, in turn, will make a like determination for the other executive officers.
 Further, the annual awards will be split, with 40 percent paid in cash and the remaining 60 percent converted into performance shares tied to the value of the Company's common stock on the date of the awards.
 The performance shares will be restricted for three years and the ultimate payout in Company common stock will be subject to continued employment.

-The Company's performance during 1997 exceeded the threshold percentages for each of the established productivity targets.
-The Company's operations exceeded the target for the internal customers to employee ratio, the customers to employee ratio in comparison to a peer group of natural gas distribution companies, and the customer service satisfaction survey.
+The Company's performance during 1999 exceeded the targets for all of the financial and productivity objectives.

-Grants under the Option Plan were provided to the Company's executive officers during 1997.
+Grants under the Option Plan were provided to the Company's executive officers during 1999.
 The options granted were not based upon a predetermined formula, but rather on the Committee's judgment as to the individual's anticipated contribution to the future success of the Company.
-The number of options granted to the named executive officers in 1997 are shown on the Option Grant Table section of this Proxy Statement.
+Information on options granted to the named executive officers in 1999 are set forth under the caption, "Executive Compensation and Benefits -- Option/ SARs Grants in Last Fiscal Year."